Be Like Bill – A Bit of Kiwi Ingenuity Goes a Long Way

 Bill's stopped using synthetic fertilisers on his dairy farm, and his cows are happier and healthier than ever…so are his pockets!

 Bill’s farm in South Taranaki has gone synthetic fertiliser free.
-Using a little Kiwi inginuity, Bill came up with the idea of connecting a tap to his pond filling station which runs into a drum which containing seaweed and additives.
+Using a little Kiwi ingenuity, Bill came up with the idea of connecting a tap to his pond filling station which runs into a drum which containing seaweed and additives.
 It’s then mixed with the effluent so he can spread everything evenly and at the same time.

 ‘We’ve tried a few things over the years, but this seems to work well’